Our Dorm Room Checklist: The Ultimate Guide

 College Dorm Checklist

 As a first step, make sure to disregard any of the beautiful pictures your student sees in magazines or online.
-A typical first dorm room doesn’t have space for anything too fancy including plush chairs, accent tables, or the like.
+A typical first-year experience in dorm rooms doesn’t have space for anything too fancy including plush chairs, accent tables, or the like.

-So, with all of that in mind, here are some tips regarding what they should have in their dorm room and links to affordable options to help speed up your shopping.
+So, with all of that in mind, here are some tips regarding dorm room must haves and links to affordable options to help speed up your shopping.

 Dorm Room Bed

 For most college students, their bed is a refuge, so make it as comfy and cozy as possible.
+To achieve this, focus on essential bedding items such as sheets, comforters, and mattress pads.
 Luckily, since the beds are twins, your student can get high-quality bedding at a reasonable price.
 However, some universities use extra-large twin beds which require longer sheets so you will want to confirm that before buying anything.

 When shopping for their dorm, look for natural materials like cotton and bamboo since they breathe.
 Additionally, it can be wise to choose a lighter weight comforter and add a throw blanket or two instead of choosing one heavy option.